erictt/computer-science-learning/source/_posts/cs6250/week-6-router-design-and-algorithems-part-2.md

     * The drawback with this approach is that is it is complex to implement.
 * **Avoiding head-of-line blocking by using parallel iterative matching**:
     * The main idea is that we can still allow queueing for the input lines, but in a way that avoids the head-of-line blocking.
 With this approach, we schedule both the head of the queue and more packets so that the queue makes progress in case the head is blocked.
     * How can we do that?
 Let's suppose that we have a single queue at an input line.
-We break down the single queue into virtual queues, with one virtual queue per output link.
+We **break down the single queue into virtual queues**, with one virtual queue per output link.
     * Let's consider the following graph that shows A, B, C input links and 1, 2, 3, 4 output links.
     * The algorithm runs in three rounds.
         * In the first round, the scheme works by having all inputs send requests in parallel to all outputs they want to connect with.
 This is the request phase of the algorithm.